ABHISHEKVISHWAKARMA80/Diabetes-Classification-Machine-Learning-in-Health-/README.md

 - Flexible to feature/distance choices

 - Naturally handles multi-class cases

+- The algorithm is versatile.
+It can be used for classification, regression, and search.

 - Can do well in practice with enough representative data